miorso/ts-bun-template/readme.md

-# ts-template
+# ts-bun-template

-Template repository for TypeScript projects
+Template repository for TypeScript projects using Bun